ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/faqs.md

 When `true`, `aproveArtistSplitProposals` is a feature thatallows artists to automatically change their royalty split payout address and the split percentage without requiring approval from the contract admin.
 This makes the process faster and more convenient for artists but may increase the risk of unauthorized changes to royalty wallets, which could complicate accounting or OFAC compliance.

 If set to `alse` the contract admin will need to approve any changes to the artist's royalty wallet, adding a layer of security and control.

+## When should I enable GPU rendering?

+If your image preview is showing a blank, incomplete, or invalid rendering for a token, turning on GPU rendering may resolve the issue.
+GPU rendering is managed by the Art Blocks team and enabling is determined on a case-by-case basis.
+Before requesting GPU rendering, check your project script code for any potential issues and/or try increasing your render delay (up to 10min).
+Reach out to the Art Blocks team to enable GPU rendering on a specific project if the token issues continue after adjusting the delay.